 When the OMI initiator changes a TOM parameter from lower to higher, it should make the change for that parameter only after the TXOP in which it expects to receive acknowledgment(#11208) from the OMI responder.

-The TOM parameters UL MU Disable and UL MU Data Disable changes from higher to lower when its value changes from 0 to 1.(#14331)
+The TOM parameters UL MU Disable and UL MU Data Disable changes from higher to lower when its value changes from 0 to 1.
+The change of UL MU Disable from value 1 to 0 and UL MU Data Disable from value 0 to 1 is a change from lower to higher. (# from 0 to 1 is a change from lower to higher value. (#17034)

 An OMI responder that successfully receives a frame containing an OM Control subfield from an OMI initiator performs the following operations.

-An AP OMI responder shall not send any Trigger frames or frames carrying a TRS Control subfield(#13136)(#14137) to a non-AP STA OMI initiator for subsequent TXOPs (see 27.5.3 (UL MU operation)) if the UL MU Disable subfield is 1 and the UL MU Data Disable subfield is 0 in the most recently received OM Control subfield sent by the STA.(#12808)(#11260)
+An AP OMI responder shall not send any Trigger frames or frames carrying a TRS Control subfield(#13136)(#14137) to a non-AP STA OMI initiator for subsequent TXOPs (see 27.5.3 (UL MU operation)) if the UL MU Disable subfield is 1 in the most recently received OM Control subfield sent by the STA.(#12808)(#11260)

 NOTE—A device might have multiple radios that can create difficult in-device coexistence challenges.
 The device might set UL MU Disable subfield to 1 and the UL MU Data Disable subfield to 0 if it has trouble responding to a Trigger frame or a frame carrying a TRS Control subfield(#13136)(#14137) because the timing or high transmit power would cause interference with another radio in the device.

-An OMI responder shall consider the OMI initiator as participating in UL MU operation for subsequent TXOPs when the UL MU Disable and UL MU Data Disable subfields are 0 in the most recently received OM Control subfield with the following restrictions:
+An OMI responder shall consider the OMI initiator as participating in UL MU operation for subsequent TXOPs if the UL MU Disable subfield is set to 0 (#15372) in the most recently received OM Control subfield with the following restrictions:

 The maximum NSTS that the OMI initiator can transmit in response to a Trigger frame or frame carrying a TRS Control subfield(#13136)(#14137) is indicated in the Tx NSTS subfield of the OM Control subfield